rkitover/docker-shell-guide/README.md

     -e XDG_RUNTIME_DIR="$XDG_RUNTIME_DIR" \
     "$@"

-# if running, exec another shell in the container
+# If running, exec another shell in the container.
 if container_exists; then
     exec docker exec \
         --detach-keys="ctrl-@" \